freakycheesy/Sanicball/README.md

 ## Copyright notice

-The MIT license covers all source code and any original assets created by me (BK-TN).
+The MIT license covers all source code and any original assets created by BK-TN and freakycheesy.
 Sanicball contains images and music created by third parties and used without permission by original authors.
 By distributing these assets you acknowledge the legal risk involved.
 Furthermore, I do not recommend or condone selling the game or making money off of it in any way.